vueandme/pizza-components/docs/schema.md

 ### Why

-We want Business logic to be contained in one single place, following the single responsability principle.
+We want Business logic to be contained in one single place, following the single responsibility principle.

 ### How